Slugs,Hedgehogs and Dissappearing Mulch

 With the autumn rains the various wild greens that I really like sprouted,just like every year: rumex, dandelions,chicory,dead nettle, calendula..Fruit trees’ leaves fell.I leave all the leaves in place as mulch.

-What happened is when hedgehogs went to hibernation and it rained non stop , slugs and snails had a population boost and ate all the fallen leaves and freshly sprouted wild greens.
+What happened was, when hedgehogs went to hibernation and it rained non stop , slugs and snails had a population boost and ate all the fallen leaves and freshly sprouted wild greens.
 For conventional farmers this is a perfect scenario:no weeds, no plant residue,just bare soil..

-Looking from hedgehog’s perspective, all is well: when they wake up in spring, there will be plenty of slugs and snails for them to eat and gain back their lost calories.
+Looking from hedgehogs’ perspective, all is well: when they wake up in spring, there will be plenty of slugs and snails for them to eat and gain back their lost calories.

 But we want to find food such as greens and vegetables in the garden too.For this reason we have to find a middle way.